shopware5/devdocs/source/developers-guide/backend-components/detail/index.md

 In this section of this tutorial you will learn how to easily extend the `Shopware.detail.Window` and `Shopware.model.Container`.
 Like extending the `Shopware.grid.Panel`, there are two ways to accomplish this task:

 * through override of the methods
-* through the Ext JS event system
+* through the ExtJS event system

 The following examples will show you both ways.
-To use the Ext JS event system, you need your own Ext JS Controller.
-Here, we use our main controller in swag_product/controller/main.js.
+To use the ExtJS event system, you need your own ExtJS Controller.
+Here, we use our main controller in `swag_product/controller/main.js`.

 ### Create a Toolbar Button
 To add a new button to the toolbar, you have to extend the toolbar elements of the `Shopware.window.Detail`.
 The toolbar will be created by the `createToolbar()` method.
 The actual elements will be created by the `createToolbarItems()` method.